NetEase-GameAI/ResNeSt-caffe/README.md

   - Some ops may be more friendly for PyTorch, while less for Caffe.

-  - We test on GTX-10180Ti while the latency in paper tested on Tesla-V100.
+  - We test on GTX-1080Ti while the latency in paper tested on Tesla-V100.

+- Need [bvlc-caffe](https://github.com/BVLC/caffe) and Permute layer from [ssd-caffe](https://github.com/weiliu89/caffe/tree/ssd).

 ### Evaluation Tools